< Engagement Rings & Weddings / Celebrity

 5. Elizabeth Taylor’s Engagement Bracelet From Eddie Fisher

-Still heartbroken from the death of Mike Todd, Elizabeth Taylor married her late husband’s close friend, crooner Eddie Fisher on May 12, 1959.
-Fisher was previously married to Taylor’s childhood friend, Debbie Reynolds, but divorced her to marry Taylor.
+Still heartbroken from the death of Mike Todd, Elizabeth Taylor married her late husband’s close friend, crooner Eddie Fisher, on May 12, 1959.
+Fisher was married to Taylor’s childhood friend, Debbie Reynolds, but divorced her to marry Taylor.

-Since the actress continued to wear the ring given to her by Todd, Fisher proposed with a bracelet, made up of a row of 50 natural diamonds.
-Wearing the bracelet, she often paired it with jewelry given to her by Todd.
+Since the actress continued to wear the ring Todd had given her, Fisher proposed with a bracelet set with 50 natural diamonds.
+She often paired the bracelet with other jewelry Todd had gifted her.
 Fisher and Taylor remained married until she began working on the set of Cleopatra in 1962, where she met Richard Burton…

 6. Elizabeth Taylor’s Diamonds From Richard Burton

-While her engagement rings from previous suitors all turned heads, it was Elizabeth Taylor’s diamond rings from Richard Burton that would demolish them all in comparison.
-Known as one of Hollywood’s greatest love affairs, Taylor and Burton’s decades-long romance began in 1962 when the actors met on the set of their film Cleopatra, and the rest was history.
-Natural diamond jewelry seemed to be the couple’s love language, with Burton often gifting Taylor the most exquisite diamonds.
+While her engagement rings from previous suitors all turned heads, it was the diamond rings Richard Burton gave Elizabeth Taylor that eclipsed them all by comparison.
+Known as one of Hollywood’s greatest love affairs, Taylor and Burton’s decades-long romance began in 1962 when the actors met on the set of the film Cleopatra, and the rest is history.
+Natural diamond jewelry seemed to be the couple’s love language, with Burton often gifting Taylor some of the most exquisite diamonds ever seen.

 While Burton was known for adding to Taylor’s jewelry collection, the most iconic has to be the Elizabeth Taylor Diamond, previously known as the Krupp Diamond.
 Burton purchased the 33.19-carat Asscher-cut Type IIa diamond ring for Taylor in 1968.

-While the couple married twice — once in 1964 and again in 1975, the Elizabeth Taylor Diamond is not a ring Burton technically proposed with.
-Yet, Taylor was said to have worn it nearly every day.
+While the couple married twice — once in 1964 and again in 1975 — the Elizabeth Taylor Diamond is not the ring Burton technically proposed with.
+Yet Taylor was said to have worn it nearly every day.
 It was sold at a Christie’s auction in December 2011 for $8.8 million, according to Forbes.

-Richard Burton also chased down the mega 69.42 carat pear-shaped diamond that is now known as the Taylor-Burton diamond.
-Again, not technically an engagement ring, the gem was one of the largest pear shape diamonds ever to come to market at the time.
-After expressing his interest, Parke-Bernet brought the diamond to the couple, who were at the time vacationing in Switzerland, to preview it.
-The actress was known to wear the diamond in both a necklace setting and as a ring.
+Richard Burton also acquired the mega 69.42 carat pear-shaped diamond now known as the Taylor-Burton diamond.
+Again, not technically an engagement ring, the gem was one of the largest pear-shaped diamonds ever to come to market at the time.
+After Burton expressed interest, Parke-Bernet brought the diamond to the couple, who were vacationing in Switzerland at the time, for a private preview.
+Taylor wore the diamond both as a necklace and a ring.

-Taylor owned the diamond for less than a decade (after divorcing Burton, she sold it in 1979), and yet it’s still mainly referred to as the Taylor-Burton diamond.
+While she owned the diamond for less than a decade—selling it in 1979 after divorcing Burton—it is still most commonly referred to as the Taylor-Burton diamond.

 7. Elizabeth Taylor’s Engagement Ring From John Warner